SumiSastri/js-ES6-10/DOM/readme.md

 }
 ```
 ## What is JavaScript event bubbling?

 The event flow in the DOM is from parent to child.
 Therefore when a parent element has a handler all the children inherit the event and data flow is top downwards.
 The child elements have no influence on the parent element.

 This leads to event bubbling when an event is fired in the DOM.
 If you click event listener on an element this event will be fired all the way up the tree to the parent and grandparent element.

 In order to prevent this we can use e.stopPropagation() at any point in the DOM tree.
 Event bubbling is also halted when you specify the event's target and value by using the document object methods that call the API keys of the DOM.

+## Types of events?
+- Clickevents: one of the most common type of events where functions are written to change the behaviour of an element, or elements, when the user clicks a button, link, area of the screen.